Camus Cognac: Jean-Paul Camus

 Born in 1945 and joining the company to help his father as Master Blender in 1977, Jean-Paul Camus bought new vineyards, distilleries and storage capacity, focussing mainly around the traditional family base in the Borderies growing area.

 He also pursued his father's commercial policy in duty-free, developing sales in airports and airlines in the Asia-Pacific region.
 Camus Napoleon was the best selling cognac of the 1980s, with annual profits of over $100 million thanks to the exclusive worldwide sales rights with Chuck Feeney through DFS Galleria.
 This became the most popular cognac in Japan.

 Cyril Camus

 Cyril Camus, born in 1971, completed a business degree at Babson College in the US before joining CAMUS as the company's Trade Relations Director in Beijing, China in 1994.

-He returned to Cognac in 1998 as Marketing Director, overseeing the creation of numerous new products for the duty-free market.
-He also developed the Company's signature Borderies XO, a pure Borderies blend from the family's own vineyards, and a new cognac from Île de Ré.
-Becoming President in 2004, Cyril developed the Camus Elegance range.
+He returned to Cognac in 1998 as marketing director, overseeing the creation of numerous new products for the duty-free market.
+He also developed the company's signature Borderies XO, a Borderies blend from the family's own vineyards, and a new cognac from Île de Ré.
+After becoming President in 2004, Cyril developed the Camus Elegance range.